mlochbaum/BQN/doc/shift.md

 # Shift functions

-The shift functions `«` and `»` are two new primitives added to BQN based on a pattern used heavily in the compiler and a reasonable amount everywhere else.
+The shift functions `«` and `»` add major cells to one side an array, displacing cells on the opposite side and moving those in between.
 Shifts resemble but are more general than the bit-based shift operations used in low-level languages.
 They replace the APL pattern of a 2-wise reduction after appending or prepending an element (APL's `2≠/0,v` translates to `»⊸≠v`), one of the more common uses of 2-wise reduction.

-The result of a shift function always has the same shape as its right argument.
+The result of a shift function always has the same shape as `𝕩`.
 The function adds major cells to the beginning (`»`) or end (`«`) of `𝕩`, moving the cells already in `𝕩` to accomodate them.
 Some cells on the opposite side from those added will "fall off" and not be included in the result.

         0‿0 » 3‿2‿1             # Shift Before
         "end" « "add to the "   # Shift After